 How many shares should you start your limited company with?

 In theory, you could start a limited company with just one share.
-But this isn’t practical.
+But this is not practical.

-Once a share is issued, you can’t divide it further.
-So, while having one share representing a 100% ownership stake is fine when you’re the company’s sole owner, it’s a problem if you ever decide you want to bring other shareholders on board.
-In that case, you’ll have to go through the process and expense of issuing more shares.
+Once a share is issued, it cannot be further subdivided.
+While having one share representing a 100% ownership stake is fine when you are the sole owner, it becomes a problem if you ever decide to bring other shareholders on board.
+You would need to go through the process and expense of issuing more shares.

-- In an issue of 100 shares, one share represents 1% ownership, so it’s easy to work out each shareholder’s entitlement (or liability)
+- In an issue of 100 shares, one share represents 1% ownership, so it is easy to work out each shareholder’s entitlement or liability

-- In private companies — companies where the shares are privately owned and, so, not traded on the stock exchange — shares are typically valued at £1 per share.
-So 100 shares limits liability to a figure that is realistic for most people
+- In private companies (where shares are not traded on a stock exchange), shares are typically valued at £1 per share, so 100 shares limit liability to a realistic figure for most people

-What are the rights and responsibilities of a shareholder in a limited company?
+What are the rights and responsibilities of a shareholder?

 Alongside voting rights and a share of the profits, shareholders also get a say in major decisions, such as: